How do you feel about your life? Are you settled in? Are you still searching for meaning?

 The water they collect in these bins serves their families for drinking, washing utensils, bathing, laundry, etc. When this water is gone, the family must depend on local rivers and streams (very brown water which contains animal waste).

 The rain water containers allow for up to 10,000 liters of rainwater storage.

 They administer a Porridge Program to about 850 children (3 schools).
 They are in the process of adding a 4th school (500 children).
 The program provides 1 cup of porridge, per student, per day.

 Many of these children don’t eat otherwise, as their families lack the resources to feed them at home.
-Without the Porridge Program, some of these kids go days without eating.
 Since the implementation of the program, school attendance has more than doubled.

 Sponsorship to Boarding School